-1 based certifications for public school accountability published by the Texas 2 Education Agency.
-2 3 4 (9) Learning Plan DevelopmentThe process by which an individualized learning 5 plan is developed after student intake; it is maintained through coaching and 6 mentoring.
+1 based certifications for public school accountability published by the Texas 2 3 Education Agency.
+3 4 (9) Learning Plan DevelopmentThe process by which an individualized learning 5 plan is developed after student intake; it is maintained through coaching and 6 mentoring.
 7 8 (10) One creditThe standard award credit given for a course that lasts a full 9 academic year, and which is based on the Carnegie Unit.
 When determining 10 credits, qualified providers should consider instructional time plus the amount 11 of time that the student would take to complete the coursework in a high school 12 semester or academic year.
 In traditional education models, a student typically 13 attends a class for 55 to 60 minutes a day for four or five days a week, in 14 addition to studying independently.
-15 16 (11) ProgramRefers to the Workforce Diploma Pilot Program, set forth in Texas 17 Labor Code, Chapter 317.
-18 19 (12) Qualified providerA provider that may participate in the Program and receive reimbursement and that: 21 Tomo disement and that.
-22 (A) is a public, nonprofit, or private entity that is: 23 (11) Is a paone, nonprom, or private order than is.
-20 21 22 23 24 25 26 27 28 29 (i) authorized under the Texas Education Code or other state law to 25 grant a high school diploma; or 26 grant a mgn sensor arpioma, or 27 (ii) accredited by a regional accrediting body, as established by the US 28 Secretary of Education, pursuant to 20 USCS §1099b, Recognition 29 of Accrediting Agency or Association; 30 of Recreating rigore y of rissociation, 31 (B) has at least two years of experience providing dropout reengagement 32 services to adult students, including recruitment, learning plan 33 development, and proactive coaching and mentoring, leading to the 34 obtainment of a high school diploma; 35 obumment of a mgn behoof diploma, (C) is equipped to: 36 37 38 (C) is equipped to.
-38 (i) provide: 39 (1) provide.
-40 (I) academic skill intake assessment and transcript evaluations; 41 (1) academic skin intake assessment and danscript evaluations, 42 (II) remediation coursework in literacy and numeracy; 43 (11) Temediation course work in meracy and numeracy, 44 (III) a research-validated academic resiliency assessment and 45 intervention; 45 46 intervention, 47 (IV) employability skills development aligned to employer needs; 1 / (1 v) employability skins development anglied to employer needs,
+15 11 12 13 14 15 16 (11) ProgramRefers to the Workforce Diploma Pilot Program, set forth in Texas 17 Labor Code, Chapter 317.
+18 • 19 (12) Qualified providerA provider that may participate in the Program and receive 20 reimbursement and that: 21 22 (A) is a public, nonprofit, or private entity that is: 23 24 (i) authorized under the Texas Education Code or other state law to 25 grant a high school diploma; or 26 27 (ii) accredited by a regional accrediting body, as established by the US 28 Secretary of Education, pursuant to 20 USCS §1099b, Recognition 18 19 20 21 22 23 24 25 26 27 28 29 of Accrediting Agency or Association; 30 31 32 (B) has at least two years of experience providing dropout reengagement services to adult students, including recruitment, learning plan 33 development, and proactive coaching and mentoring, leading to the 34 obtainment of a high school diploma; 34 35 36 37 38 39 36 (C) is equipped to: 37 38 (i) provide: 40 (I) academic skill intake assessment and transcript evaluations; 41 12 (II) remediation coursework in literacy and numeracy; 43 4.4 14 15 (III) a research-validated academic resiliency assessment and 16 16 intervention; 46 47 47 (IV) employability skills development aligned to employer needs;